-In South China, Maine, USA, 9 miles (15 km) outside the capital city of Augusta, Maine, with easy access to the ocean and mountains and close proximity to three international airports (Bangor International Airport, Portland International Jetport, and Logan International Airport in Boston).
+In South China, Maine, USA, 9 miles (15 km) outside the capital city of Augusta, Maine, with easy access to the ocean and mountains and close proximity to three international airports (Bangor International Airport, Portland International Jetport, and Logan International Airport in Boston) on approximately 25 acres of land.

 Erskine was founded in 1883.

-- 586 students in grades 9–12 from eight sending towns (Chelsea, China, Jefferson, Palermo, Somerville, Vassalboro, Whitefield, and Windsor, which offer school choice and pay tuition), and private pay tuition by families.
+- 600 students in grades 9–12 from eight sending towns (Chelsea, China, Jefferson, Palermo, Somerville, Vassalboro, Whitefield, and Windsor, which offer school choice and pay tuition), and private pay tuition by families.
+The class of 2017 included 118 graduates.

 - Student to teacher ratio: 9:1